-Description Our target Savings in water usage (liters) in business operations.
-Our residential and commercial development (ARVs & AAs) at Aurora Sentral incorporates rainwater harvesting features in its building design.
+Description Initiatives for water conservation, efficient usage and waste water re-cycling in operations.
+Our target Savings in water usage (liters) in business operations.
+How we manage Our residential and commercial development (ARVs &amp; AAs) at Aurora Sentral incorporates rainwater harvesting features in its building design.
 Construction of sediment basin, installation of rock gabion wrapped with geotextile with addition of sandbags, de-silting works at our project site at Aurora Sentral to control the sedimentation and effluent discharge into the waterways to reduce water pollution.
 Engagement of dedicated internal staff and external consultant to monitor the quality of water discharged into the waterways complies with the regulations by the Department of Environment (DOE).
+Aligned with 6 CLAN WATER CONTACT ON A STATE OF CONTACT OF CON Our achievement Zero penalty from the local authorities in FY2024.
+Full compliance with the requirements by the DOE in FY2024.
+The Group remains committed in its efforts on saving/conservation of water in FY2024 and will conduct a full assessment on actions to improve the performance, monitoring, consumption and